aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/markdownsaveoptions/_index.md

 ### getSheetSet() {#getSheetSet--}

+<b>@deprecated.</b> Please use the 'sheetSet' property instead.
 Gets or sets the sheets to render.
 Default is all visible sheets in the workbook: [Aspose.Cells.Rendering.SheetSet.Active](../aspose.cells.rendering.sheetset.active/).

 ```javascript
 getSheetSet() : SheetSet;